apache/beam-site/src/documentation/programming-guide.md

 ### Time skew, data lag, and late data

 In any data processing system, there is a certain amount of lag between the time a data event occurs (the "event time", determined by the timestamp on the data element itself) and the time the actual data element gets processed at any stage in your pipeline (the "processing time", determined by the clock on the system processing the element).
-In addition, there are no guarantees that data events will appear in your pipeline in the same order that they were generated in various places on the web.
+In addition, there are no guarantees that data events will appear in your pipeline in the same order that they were generated.

 For example, let's say we have a `PCollection` that's using fixed-time windowing, with windows that are five minutes long.
 For each window, Beam must collect all the data with an _event time_ timestamp in the given window range (between 0:00 and 4:59 in the first window, for instance).
 Data with timestamps outside that range (data from 5:00 or later) belong to a different window.

-However, data isn't always guaranteed to arrive in a pipeline in correct time order, or to always arrive at predictable intervals.
+However, data isn't always guaranteed to arrive in a pipeline in time order, or to always arrive at predictable intervals.
 Beam tracks a _watermark_, which is the system's notion of when all data in a certain window can be expected to have arrived in the pipeline.
 Data that arrives with a timestamp after the watermark is considered **late data**.

 From our example, suppose we have a simple watermark that assumes approximately 30s of lag time between the data timestamps (the event time) and the time the data appears in the pipeline (the processing time), then Beam would close the first window at 5:30.
 If a data record arrives at 5:34, but with a timestamp that would put it in the 0:00-4:59 window (say, 3:38), then that record is late data.